cfpb/design-manual/guides/effective-forms.md

 ### Option 3: Accordion form

 All sections on a single page, but each new section only appears once the previous section has been completed.
+Done well, option 3 is a hybrid of the other two that has benefits of both the other options.
+Within this hybrid option there are still some important design decisions to make, for example:

+{: class="georgia-ex"}
+* Will future questions be shown in any way or will you only see the questions you've answered?
+* What happens if you go back and edit a previous question?
+    * Does the current question stay open or closed?
+    * How do you get back to the current question once you've edited a previous one?
+    * Do you lose all your answers to questions that follow the one you go back to edit?

 ![Diagram showing an accordion form](https://www.gov.uk/service-manual/assets/images/designing-transactions/accordion-3.png)